mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Migration Guide.md

 ## ESR 102 to ESR 115 ##

+### More Versatile `JS_InitClass` ###

+In previous versions of SpiderMonkey, the name of added constructor function was always the name of the prototype object.
+This limitation caused the instances and the prototype always sharing the same `JSClass` and `JSClassOps` specification.
+If the prototype should behave differently than the instances, custom checks were needed.
+Now `JS_InitClass` accepts a `const char *` parameter for naming the constructor function, so a different prototype object can be passed as `JSClass *`.
+If `nullptr` is passed, the prototype object will be a plain JS object.

 ### Various API changes ###

 This is a non-exhaustive list of minor API changes and renames.